olee2002/UpNextApp/README.md

 # UpNextApp
-This app helps you monitor your food prep time so you need to wait in line.
+This app helps you monitor your ordered food prep time so you don't need to wait in line.

 ## Link to Heroku to view the work